marcosdellavecchia/marcosdellavecchia/README.md

 ### Hi!
 I'm Marcos 👋

 I'm a web developer with economics background based in Buenos Aires.
+I'm also interested in music, cryptocurrencies and gaming.

 ### About me